GraphGT/GraphGT.github.io/index.md

 Please also make sure to cite the original data source as linked below the datasets.

-If you would like to submit datasets or have any questions, do not hesitate to contact us ydu6@gmu.edu.
+If you would like to submit datasets or have any questions, do not hesitate to contact us by email: [ydu6@gmu.edu](mailto:ydu6@gmu.edu).

 <!-- # Bulma Clean Theme demo website